 Eucalyptus is known for helping with respiratory conditions and camphor helps to clear your lungs.

 I have two vapor rub recipes for children – the first recipe is for children under two and the second recipe is for children two and above.

 It’s really important that you don’t use the adult recipe on kids.
 The reason is that these essential oils cannot be used with children of a certain age.
 Peppermint essential oil should not be used with children under 6 and eucalyptus essential oil should not be used with children under 10.

 This is a 0.25 percent dilution (safe dilution for kids this age).

 This is a 1% dilution (safe dilution for kids this age).

 Now, maybe you don’t want to make your own recipes or you can’t find some of the ingredients.
-The products that I can make for you are hand sanitizer and vapor rub.
-These are roller blends.
-I can make you an adult vapor rub or I can make a vapor rub for your kids – you just have to let me know if your child is under two or above age two.
+The product I can make for you is vapor rub (for adults or kids).

 Please share if you know someone who would find this helpful.
 Thanks! 🙂